 Coffee rinses aren’t the only topical solution you can try.
 There are also many caffeinated shampoos on the market, such as Alpecin, that won’t cause your hair to change colour.
-Find out if Alpecin works for hair loss.

 Caffeine shampoo has been shown to be as effective as Minoxidil if used for at least 6 months .
 It elongates the hair shafts, and naturally counteracts the effects of dihydrotestosterone (DHT) — a hormone that binds to androgen receptors in your hair follicles to prevent hair growth.
 Learn more about the link between caffeine shampoos and hair loss.

-Vitamins for hair growth are also touted as an alternative natural hair loss solution — but there’s little evidence vitamin supplements promote hair growth in people who don’t have a micronutrient deficiency.
+DHT blocking shampoos and vitamins for hair growth are also touted as an alternative natural hair loss solution — but there’s little evidence vitamin supplements promote hair growth in people who don’t have a micronutrient deficiency.
 So if you’re looking for a natural remedy to your hair loss, caffeine shampoo is a superior treatment option.

 There are promising links between caffeine and hair loss.
 While drinking coffee or taking oral caffeine supplements probably won’t reverse hair loss, caffeine shampoos are effective for promoting regrowth.